Tafara-N/alx-react/0x01-react_intro/README.md

 - GitHub repository: `alx-react`
 Directory: 0x00-react_introduction
 - File: task_0/dashboards/src/, task_0/dashboard/src/App.css, task_0/dashboard/src/App.js

-2. Embedding expressions, functions mandatory
+### 2. Embedding expressions, functions

-Using your code from the previous task, in task_1/dashboard/src/utils.js:
+**Using your code from the previous task, in `task_1/dashboard/src/utils.js`:**

-Create a function named getFullYear that will return the current year Create a function named getFooterCopy:
+- Create a function named `getFullYear` that will return the current year
+- Create a function named `getFooterCopy`:
-It accepts one argument isIndex(boolean).
-When true, the function should return Holberton School.
-When false, the function should return Holberton School main dashboard
+    - It accepts one argument `isIndex`(boolean).
+When true, the function should return `Holberton School`.
+When false, the function should return `Holberton School main dashboard`
-Modify the footer returned in task_1/dashboard/src/App.js to use these two functions in task_1/dashboard/src/Notifications.js, create a Notifications element:
+- Modify the footer returned in `task_1/dashboard/src/App.js` to use these two functions

+**in `task_1/dashboard/src/Notifications.js`, create a Notifications element:**

 - It should import React
 - It should export a function